osmandapp/web/main/docs/user/widgets/quick-action.md

 </Tabs>

 The actions assigned to a button are divided into Screens.
-These screens, 1, 2 and others, are created automatically when the number of actions in the list increases to **6 items**.
+These screens, 1, 2, and others are created automatically when the number of actions in the list increases to **6 items**.
 You can group the actions in an order that is convenient for you.
 To change the order of items, you need to:

 - *Android*. *<Translate android="true" ids="shared_string_menu,layer_map_appearance,custom_buttons,configure_screen_quick_action"/> → Hold & Drag*
     Select an up or down action using the icon (*three vertical lines*) in the list.